-Arons (1997) notes that "The clear and intelligible to the quantum concept is through the photoelectric effect" (p.
+Aron (1997) notes that "The clear and intelligible to the quantum concept is through the photoelectric effect" (p.
 285) and add that many unfortunately, abbreviate the story to the point where students memorize the end results without understanding.
 We have seen in the case of Bhengu who did little practical work but did the simulation in detail, the kinds of confusion arising from a lack of in-depth practical work.
-Arons (1997) advocates a start with Phillip Lenard's experimental work which is similar to the current experimental set-up but essential to start with the schematic diagram of the apparatus (like Figure 2) and this provides some experience in interpreting the electrical circuit and offers a 'valuable pedagogical opportunity" (Arons, 1997, p.
-286).
-Concepts of 'retarding" or negative potential difference and "accelerating" or positive potential difference between the plates can be developed as the diagram allows opportunity to think about what it does and how the ejected electrons will behave.
-The graphs of saturation current for varying intensities and current for varying frequencies (Figure 4) posed serious difficulty for students to understand and to conclude that the maximum (saturation) photocurrent under accelerating potential difference was directly proportional to the intensity (energy/unit area/second) of incident light of the same wavelength of monochromatic light.
-Most difficulty was encountered in interpreting the graphs of the retarding (stopping) potential difference of Figure 4 which indicates the kinetic energy of the electrons.
-The ΔV_s is independent of light intensity but depends on the wavelength and cathode material.
-When the ΔV_s was increased, reaching -2V, the photocurrent was zero. ΔV_s is called the "stopping potential difference" and is unaffected by the intensity of the incident light.
-The surprise was that the stopping potential only altered when light of different frequency was used or a different metal cathode.
-Students should be encouraged to predict prior to the results and to postulate explanations before teachers' input.
-For example, it was expected that for any intensity and frequency photoelectrons would be ejected but this did not occur in the P.E.!
-Since concepts in Light are abstract, students often develop memorized answers, a range of alternative conceptions and poor graphical analysis related to wave and particle theory of light.
-Hagy, a bright student, explanations of P.E.
-(Figure 5) and interpretation of the graphs (Figure 3 and 4) in her final examination paper shows the extent of the problem.
+Aron advocates a start with Phillip Lenard's experimental work which is similar to the current experimental set-up but essential to start with the schematic diagram of the apparatus (like Figure 2) and this provides some experience in interpreting the electrical circuit and offers a "valuable pedagogical opportunity" (Aron, 286).
+Concepts of "retarding" or negative potential difference and "accelerating" or positive potential difference between the plates can be developed as the diagram allows opportunity to think about what it does and how the ejected electrons will behave.
+The graph of saturation current (for varying Intensities) vs potential differences (Figure 4) posed serious difficulty for students to understand and to conclude that the maximum (saturation) photocurrent under accelerating potential difference was directly proportional to the intensity (energy/unit area/second) of incident light of the same wavelength of monochromatic light.
+Students also encountered difficulty in interpreting the graph of the retarding (stopping) potential difference of Figure 3 to the kinetic energy of the electrons and that the "stopping potential difference" ΔV_s is independent of light intensity but depends on the wavelength and cathode material.
+When ΔV_s was increased, reaching -2V, the photocurrent was zero.

-Research has shown that these alternative conceptions are common to both learners and teachers.
-However, there is considerable evidence that PhET interactive simulations can be powerful tools for achieving student learning of science (Wieman, et al., 2008).
+Students should be encouraged to predict prior to the results of the experiment being obtained.
+It was expected from wave theory that for any intensity and frequency photoelectrons would be ejected!
+The surprise in the P.E experiment was that the stopping potential only altered when light of different frequency was used or a different metal cathode.
+Since concepts in Light are abstract, students often develop a range of alternative conceptions and confusions related to wave and particle theory of light as shown by student Hagy.
+These alternative conceptions are common to both learners and teachers.
+There is considerable evidence that PhET interactive simulations can be powerful tools for achieving student learning of science (Wieman, et al., 2008).
 Recent research conducted with PhET Interactive simulations focused on the specific aspects of simulations that help students build a conceptual understanding of the science; specifically the value of showing the invisible, the use of analogy and effective levels of guidance with simulations, while the nature of peer interaction and mentor guidance influences the amount of student engagement (Cleavesa & Toplisb, 2008).
-McKagan et al. (2008) found that simulation-led iinstruction leads to more and better student mastery of the P.E. than traditional instruction but some students are less successful in drawing a clear logical connection between the observations and inferences of the P.E.
+McKagan et al. (2008) found that simulation-led instruction leads to more and better student mastery of the P.E. than traditional instruction but some students are less successful in drawing a clear logical connection between the observations and inferences of the P.E., also evident in this study.

-18. Conclusion
+8. Conclusion